Alexander Hamilton: Early life and education

 Hamilton was born on January 11, 1755, or 1757, in Charlestown, the capital of Nevis in the British Leeward Islands, where he spent his childhood.
 Hamilton and his older brother, James Jr., were born out of wedlock to Rachel Lavien (née Faucette), (Note: Primary sources disagree on the spelling of Hamilton's mother's surname.
 Hamilton's grandfather signed his name "John Faucett" on a legal document dated May 31, 1720, which some historians consider authoritative.
 Hamilton himself spelled the surname as Faucette in a letter dated August 26, 1800, which was corrected to Faucett in a footnote by the editor of Hamilton's papers.
 Hamilton's son, John, wrote Faucette.
-Ron Chernow and many early historians followed Hamilton by writing Faucette, while another group of historians adopted the anglicized name Fawcett, reflecting an absence of consensus.) a married woman of half-British and half-Huguenot descent, (Note: Although there are persistent claims that Hamilton's mother was of mixed race, this is not substantiated by any verifiable evidence.
-Rachel Faucette was listed as white on tax rolls.) and James A. Hamilton, a Scotsman and the fourth son of Alexander Hamilton, the laird of Grange, Ayrshire.
+Ron Chernow and many early historians followed Hamilton by writing Faucette, while another group of historians adopted the anglicized name Fawcett, reflecting an absence of consensus.) a married woman of half-British and half-Huguenot descent, and James A. Hamilton, a Scotsman and the fourth son of Alexander Hamilton, the laird of Grange, Ayrshire.
+His maternal grandfather was John Faucette (born c.
+1680–1684), a French Huguenot, planter and medical doctor born in the Saintonge province of France who had settled on the British West Indies island of Nevis, after the 1685 Revocation of the Edict of Nantes by Louis XIV.

 Prior to Alexander's birth, in 1745, Rachel Lavien married Johann Lavien in Saint Croix.
 Together, they had one son, Peter.
 However, Rachel Lavien left her husband and first son in 1750, traveling to Saint Kitts, where she met James Hamilton.
 Hamilton and Lavien moved together to Nevis, her birthplace, where she had inherited a seaside lot in town from her father.
 While their mother was living, Alexander and James Jr. received individual tutoring and classes in a private school led by a Jewish headmistress.
 Alexander supplemented his education with a family library of 34 books.